APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 5a2: The Staff submits the "Deny" decision.

 5a3: The system sends a "Modification Acknowledgment (Failed!
 Reschedule Again)" to the Patient.

+UC-08: Billing Data Transfer
+Author: Michael Orenze Priority: Medium

+Purpose
+To allow an Owner to initiate the billing process by retrieving completed appointment details and transferring them to the "4.1 Invoice Generation" subsystem.

+Actors
+Owner

+Requirement Traceability
+BR-41: The Owner and the Receptionist must be able to record new charges for dental services provided.

+BR-45: The system must allow generation of invoices for services.

+BR-47: Owners must be able to view operational and financial reports and analytics.

+Preconditions
+The Owner is logged into the system.

+A patient has completed an appointment that is now ready for billing.

+Postconditions
+The relevant appointment details are successfully sent to the "4.1 Invoice Generation" process.

+The Owner and relevant Staff receive a billing report.

+Basic Flow
+The Owner selects a completed appointment and submits a "Generate Billing Request."

+The system retrieves the appointment details from the (Appointments) data store.

+The system sends these "Appointment Details" to the (4.1 Invoice Generation) process.

+The system sends a "Billing Report" to the Owner and Staff.